 - You can use a food processor or by hand.

 - Add salt and toss with cabbage to combine evenly.

-- Pack cabbage into a gallon jug with a clamp down lid or an airlock or canning jar.
+- Pack cabbage into a half gallon jugs with a clamp down lid or an airlock or canning jar.

 - Cover with water.